mercari/tortoise/docs/global-disable-mode.md

 # Global Disable Mode

 The Global Disable Mode is a feature that allows you to disable Tortoise from applying any recommendations while still allowing it to perform calculations and update its status.
-This is particularly useful for scenarios like ScaleOps POC where you want to disable Tortoise without modifying individual Tortoise resources.
+This is particularly useful for testing scenarios where you want to disable Tortoise without modifying individual Tortoise resources.

 ## How it Works